We’ve all been there.

 But don’t take it too hard.
 The truth is that vocal breaks are incredibly common.

 And they can happen to anyone; whether you’re a professional singer or just starting out.

-Trust me, if Ariana Grande and Mariah Carey can have a vocal break, so can you.
+Trust me, if those singers can have a vocal break, so can you.